hand-burger/ICS4U/README.md

 ## Computer Vision

 7. Follow the video tutorial series [here](www.youtube.com/watch?v=2FYm3GOonhk).
-Complete the three projects specified at the end of the video.
+Complete the three projects specified at the end of the video. `working on it`

-8. Create a computer vision project of your own design.
-Potential ideas include something that recognizes your face, a hand-gesture interpreter, or a Where's Waldo solver.
+8. ~~Create a computer vision project of your own design.
+Potential ideas include something that recognizes your face, a hand-gesture interpreter, or a Where's Waldo solver.~~

-## Summative Project
+### Summative Project

 [Details here](http://mrvarsava.weebly.com/uploads/1/4/8/7/14872890/ics34summative.pdf)